adamxjohns/MIDS_capstone/README.md

  Our goal for this project was to develop an approach to predict decline in lung function as measured by Forced Vital Capacity (FVC) over time based on clinical/demographic characteristics  baseline CT scan images.
 Reasoning that the clinical usefulness of this algorithm would increase the closer to initial diagnosis it could be applied, we aimed to make use of as little follow-up information as possible and, ideally, to use baseline information only.

- The likely end users of this approach would be clinicians who have access to patient CT scans and the required knowledge to interpret results and give patients counselling and direction based on the information.
+ The likely end users of this work would be clinicians who have access to patient CT scans and the required knowledge to interpret results and give patients counselling and direction based on the information.
 Such information could be used to direct treatment decisions, counsel patients, and potentially to direct recruitment for future clinical trials.

- More broadly, as a group with some background in clinical trial analysis and biostatistics but very little knowledge of computer vision, we wanted to brush up on our knowledge of computer vision and get a sense of how combining imaging with clinical/demographic data can add to the task of predicting disease prognosis.
+As a personal goal, as individuals with some background in clinical trial analysis and biostatistics but very little experience in computer vision, we wanted to practice working with images and learn how combinng inaging with clinical/demographic data can enhance the task of predicting disease prognosis.

  ### Understanding the Data